PHP for Web Development

 When I started web development a decade ago, PHP was my natural choice.
 I never thought about why PHP!

-Java is on the helm, Python is growing rapidly, Golang is there, so many choices around.
-Yes the commenter was correct, I have to explain Why PHP.
+Java is at the helm; Python is multiplying.
+Golang is there; so many choices around.
+Yes, the commenter was correct; I have to explain Why PHP.

 1. I am not saying PHP is great for enterprise applications or scientific programming or of that sort.
-PHP does not competes with Java.
-Java is great in write once and run anywhere.
+PHP does not compete with Java.
+Java is great for writing once and running anywhere.
 PHP is great for web development: building websites.

 2. PHP is free.
 Truly free.

-3. Easy to learn and on-boarding is quick.
-Just with a couple of days effort, you can build a basic website.
-You can start quick and ease into advanced stuff gradually.
+3. Easy to learn, and onboarding is quick.
+You can build an essential website with a couple of days’ effort.
+You can start quickly and ease into advanced stuff gradually.
 From day one, you will get things done.

 4. Library support is enormous.
-Core libraries and public free library support is unbelievable.
-25 years of existence gives this.
+Core libraries and public free library support are unbelievable.
+Twenty-five years of existence gives this.

 5. Small code footprint.
 One example, mail(…), you can send an email in one line.
 It comes in the core.
-Another example is support for JSON, it is too good to ignore.
-Get simple things done in a simple way.
+Another example is support for JSON; it is too good to ignore.
+Get simple things done.

 6. Availability of mature frameworks.
 You have got lots of choices.
-Laravel, CodeIgniter, Symfony to name a few.
+Laravel, CodeIgniter, and Symfony, to name a few.
 Hope you have heard about WordPress, an excellent blogging and multi-purpose platform.
 Almost any blog on the Internet runs on WordPress / PHP.

 7. Support for hosting is enormous.
-You buy any basic hosting from any hosting provider, there will be support for PHP.
+If you buy any basic hosting from any hosting provider, there will be support for PHP.
 You can assume it.
 That’s what the popularity gives!

 8. Flexible, there are n number of ways to get things done.
 It does not force semantics on you.

-9. Documentation is good.
-PHP official documentation is really good.
-Added to that, you can find so much online material, example code, tutorial, video tutorial, blogs, etc.
+9. The documentation is good.
+PHP official documentation is excellent.
+Added to that, you can find so much online material, example code, tutorials, video tutorials, blogs, etc.

 10. Community, community, community.
 PHP has got an experienced vibrant community.
 I was never stuck on a programming issue for long.
 Abundant resource and online community support is available.